-Please note that a communication concerning these violations has also been addressed to the Government of the People's Republic of China, for their information.
+Please note that a communication concerning these violations has been also addressed to the Government of the Arab Republic of Egypt, for their information.

 Your Excellency's Government's response will be made available in a report to be presented to the Human Rights Council for its consideration.